There’s no better way to celebrate Seattle than to enjoy a craft cocktail and delicious meal from one of Seattle’s Rooftop Bars.

 —JACKIE ROBERTS, OWNER

 Located in the famous Post Alley of the Pike’s Place Market, The Pink Door is spitting distance from the legendary Gum Wall.
+The area is home to some great bars and restaurants as well as the best Seattle Food Tours.

 The food is terrific, the service is awesome, and the atmosphere can’t be beat whether you’re inside or out taking in the views on the patio.